-CDP is an international non-profit that helps companies, organizations and authorities to manage and disclose their environmental impacts, to incorporate risk management as a business practice and to take steps toward building a sustainable economy.
+CDP assesses companies, organizations and authorities that voluntarily manage and disclose their environmental impact, risk management practices and take steps toward sustainable operations.

-The CDP was originally focused on greenhouse gas emissions, but has expanded over the past 20 years to include concerns such as water security and deforestation.
-Still, it has the world’s largest and most comprehensive dataset of corporate greenhouse gas emissions and energy use and is backed by nearly 800 institutional investors representing more than U.S. $106 trillion in assets.
+The CDP was originally focused on greenhouse gas emissions, but has expanded over the past 20 years to include water security and deforestation.
+Data is gathered on these three areas through questionnaires, which are regularly revised and expanded to take into account sectoral changes.
+The most recent update was in February 2022.
+It has the world’s largest and most comprehensive dataset of corporate greenhouse gas emissions and energy use and is backed by nearly 800 institutional investors representing more than U.S. $106 trillion in assets.